logo

 2 days £200 £100

-The reduced hire rates for “Friends” are available to benefactors who have made donations to the Charmborough Bell Trust totalling £500 (valid for 3 years) or £1,000 (valid for life).
-Ringing Associations that became Friends may hire at the reduced rates for events organised by their affiliated towers.
+The reduced hire rates for “Friends” are available to benefactors who have made donations to the Charmborough Bell Trust totalling £500 (valid for 3 years).
+Ringing Societies and Associations that became Friends may hire at the reduced rates for events organised by their affiliated towers.

 The hire charges are based on the Hirer providing the erection team (see below) and the ringers.
-The Trust may be able to provide these at an additional cost, which will be calculated on an event by event basis.
 If the Trust’s erection supervisor has additional expenses (e.g. for travel separate from the transport for the bells), or if over-night accommodation is needed, this will be charged at cost.

 The Trust reserves the right to refuse bookings or vary the hire charge at the time of the booking.